-Following the effectiveness of this registration statement, we will be a company with securities registered under the Securities Act and as such, we will need to comply with new laws, regulations and requirements, certain corporate governance provisions of The Sarbanes-Oxley Act, related regulations of the SEC, and, if we are accepted for listing, the requirements of the applicable National Securities Exchange or other stock exchanges, with all of which we would not be required to comply as a private company with no registered securities.
+Following the effectiveness of this registration statement, we will be a company with securities registered under the Securities Act and as such, we will need to comply with new laws, regulations and requirements, certain corporate governance provisions of The Sarbanes-Oxley Act of 2002 ("The Sarbanes-Oxley Act"), related regulations of the SEC, and, if we are accepted for listing, the requirements of the applicable National Securities Exchange or other stock exchanges, with all of which we would not be required to comply as a private company with no registered securities.
 Complying with these statutes, regulations and requirements will occupy a significant amount of time from our board of directors and management and will significantly increase our costs and expenses.